 - Decline Windows XP updates. (can be omitted by using –SkipXP switch)

-- Decline IE 8 updates. (can be omitted by using –SkipIE8 switch) NEW!!
+- Decline IE 8 updates. (can be omitted by using –SkipIE8 switch, $true by default)

-- Decline IE 9 updates. (can be omitted by using –SkipIE9 switch) NEW!!
+- Decline IE 9 updates. (can be omitted by using –SkipIE9 switch, $true by default)

 - Can be run with –TrialRun which only records what you can decline (I highly recommend running this first.
 And examine the data in the “UpdatesList” folder it creates)